Hang out with Team USA at the Paris Olympics? Here are some extravagant options for deep-pocketed gifters | KRDO

 Luxury retailer Neiman Marcus has again attempted to solve this dilemma for the truly deep-pocketed holiday gifters by coming up with a collection of over-the-top ideas.

-Be warned: Each of these “fantasy gifts” will set you back hundreds of thousands of dollars.
+Be warned: Most of these “fantasy gifts” will set you back hundreds of thousands of dollars.
 And only one of each is available.

 In this year’s edition of Neiman Marcus’ “Christmas Book” of unique and pricey presents, which the retailer has been producing for more than 60 years, there’s a one-of-a-kind Cadillac, a red-carpet experience in Cannes and a walk-on role at an American Ballet Theater performance.